dadaloop82/ecologichome-container/README.md

 ## Acknowledgment

+## Acknowledgment

-**This project is a fork of the [ecologichome](https://github.com/dadaloop82/ecologichome-container) project by dadaloop82.**
+**This project is a fork of the [theSillyHome](https://github.com/lcmchris/thesillyhome-container) project by lcmchris.**

-A big shoutout and heartfelt thanks to [dadaloop82](https://github.com/dadaloop82/) for the fantastic groundwork and the opportunity to enhance it.
-Additionally, we extend our gratitude to [dadaloop82](https://github.com/dadaloop82) for their contributions to the project.
-It's a collaborative effort, and credit goes to both dadaloop82 and dadaloop82 for making this possible!
+A big shoutout and heartfelt thanks to [lcmchris](https://github.com/lcmchris/) for the fantastic groundwork and the opportunity to enhance it.
+Additionally, we extend our gratitude to [Lightningpicture](https://github.com/Lightningpicture) for their contributions to the project.
+It's a collaborative effort, and credit goes to both lcmchris and Lightningpicture for making this possible!

 The project remains under the same open-source license (GPL) as the original.